YottaDB/YDBDoc/MessageRecovery/errors.rst

 MAXGTMPATH, The executing module path is greater than the maximum xxxx

-Run Time Error: This indicates that the path specified for the mumps executable environment variable has a length limitation of xxxx.
+Run Time Error: This indicates that the path specified for the yottadb executable environment variable has a length limitation of xxxx.

 Action: Move the directory or use a link to shorten the path.